DECODEproject/whitepaper/decode_applications.md

-## Example - Participatory Democracy through Petitions
+## Example - participatory democracy through petitions

-In this example a City Authority would like to allow Citizens to participate more directly in decision making.
+In this example a City Authority would like to allow citizens to participate more directly in decision making.
 One way to do this is to provide support for Citizens to support proposed initiatives through signing a petition.
 This example of course can be generalised to any context in which a group of people wish to create a petition and is closely related to an example where participants vote between choices, either as a Poll or a vote.

 It is important to note that actual Legal voting is somewhat beyond the scope of DECODE at this stage as it requires many more legal constraints, however it can be seen as a step in that direction that exemplifies the use of cryptography and ledgers.